serverless/blog/posts/2019-04-23-framework-release-v141.md

 With the Serverless Framework v1.41.0 release, we’re adding AWS X-Ray Tracing support for API Gateway, which complements the AWS tracing story and makes it possible to trace incoming events from API Gateway all the way through your Lambda functions.
 Our new version also adds support for multiple API Gateway usage plan and key definitions as well as lots of enhancements for local function invocations via Docker.
 In addition to that, we also addressed a couple of bug fixes and enhancements.
 1 bug fix and 7 enhancements were merged and are now available in our v1.41.0 release.

-### X-Ray support for AWS Lambda
+### X-Ray support for AWS API Gateway

 AWS API Gateway is one of the central services used in many serverless applications.
-Interactions with an API Gateway-driven serverless backend start with an event which is triggered via a HTTP requests and then re-routed to the corresponding AWS Lambda function.
+Interactions with an API Gateway-driven serverless backend start with an event which is triggered via an HTTP request and then re-routed to the corresponding AWS Lambda function.

 It would be great to monitor and trace requests through the service-stack to better understand how requests are processed and where they spend most of their lifetime.